brianvan555/Stock_Crawler/README.md

 # Stock
-This is a program about stock crawlers, you can freely add some conditions to filter, and it will be optimized towards the GUI in the future.
+This is a program about TWSE crawlers which can freely add some conditions to filter.
+Perform data visualization by word cloud.